adalvarez36/adalvarez36/README.md

 - 👋 Hi, I’m @adalvarez36
-- 👀 I’m interested in learning new things, such as rollerskating.
+- 👀 I’m interested in learning anything.
 - 🌱 I’m currently learning coding.
 - 💞️ I’m looking to collaborate on any projects.
 - 📫 How to reach me alexiaalvarez36@gmail.com